ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.http.markdown

 Every document in RavenDB has a corresponding change vector.
 This change vector is updated by RavenDB every time the document is changed.

-When you want to update a document, you can specify the change vector of the document you were working with in the `If-Match` element of the header.
+When you want to update a document, you can specify the change vector of the document you were working with in the `If-Match` of the header.
 For example, using the cURL utility to build the request:

 {CODE-START:plain /}
 curl --header "If-Match:A:2-2698NqDtYk67V0Q6otr4pg" -X PUT http://localhost:8080/databases/documentation/docs?id=bobs_address -d "{ FirstName : 'Bob', LastName: 'Smith', Address: '5 Elm St.' }"